daniel71-n/C_Data_Structures_and_Abstract_Data_Types/README.md

 None of the implementations are thread-safe.
 The point is to illustrate the DSs and ADTs themselves, rather than thread-safety.
-Fundamentally, threads imply the existence of some kind of operating system, while one could implement and use data structures on 'bare metal'.
+Fundamentally, threads imply the existence of some kind of operating system, while one could of course be using data structures on 'bare metal'.